 Simple English definitions for legal terms

-Read a random definition: certificate of discharge
+Read a random definition: adequate care

 Legal education is the process of learning about the law and how to become a lawyer.
 In the United States, completing a degree program at an accredited law school is required to become a lawyer.
 This typically takes three years of full-time work after completing a four-year college or university degree.